-- Exceptional costs (Außergewöhnliche Belastungen): The last tax-deductible costs in Germany can be of various sort.
-Exceptional costs can include medication, glasses, financial support for parents or children, costs for a funeral, etc. The higher Your Taxable Income in Germany, the less likely a lot of exceptional costs will be accepted by Finanzamt.
+- Exceptional costs (Außergewöhnliche Belastungen): The last tax-deductible costs in Germany can be of various sorts.
+Exceptional costs can include medication, glasses, financial support for parents or children, costs for a funeral, etc. The higher your taxable income in Germany, the less likely a lot of exceptional costs will be accepted by Finanzamt.

 How to do your tax declaration in Germany?